kaypeter87/kaypeter.com/content/notes/bg3-linux/index.md

 - GPU: `AMD Radeon VII`
 - OS:  `Arch Linux - 5.8.13-arch1-1`

-To be upfront, I've only tested this only on an AMD GPU but the process should be the same for NVIDIA GPUs.
+To be upfront, I've only tested this on an AMD GPU but the process should be the same for NVIDIA GPUs.
 Also as a note, I've bought and installed the early access version on Steam.